All Episodes

 It's the Fox Network.

-18 to 34 is a demo that they prized 2554.
+18 to 34 is a demo that they prize 2554.

-The way you I hate, I don't want to sound sexist, but the way you keep women watching a program.
+The way you, I hate, I don't want to sound sexist, but the way you keep women watching a program.

-You think women care about bombs and blood and guts all over.
+Well, you think women care about bombs and blood and guts all over.

 They don't overdo it.